 So, you’re signing up for classes.
 The only problem is, you have no idea what you want to major in, so you have no idea what to sign up for!
 Don’t worry; Empowerly is here to offer some basic guidelines to choosing courses, even if you don’t know your major yet.
 So, without further ado: how to select courses as an undecided freshman!

-Know what your AP scores can get you
+Before you start: Know what your AP scores can get you.

-The first thing to consider when choosing classes is understanding which classes or pre-requisites you can waive with your AP scores or summer school credit.
-Most schools grant academic credit or waive pre-requisite classes if you have an AP score of 4 or 5.
+The first thing to consider when choosing classes as an undecided freshman?
+Take time to understand which classes or prerequisites you can waive with your AP scores or summer school credit.
+Most schools grant academic credit or waive prerequisite classes if you have an AP score of 4 or 5.
 After knowing what classes you could skip, you should start looking at the general requirements and course catalog online.

-After you commit to your chosen college and pay your deposit, you will be notified when to select courses – it would be either during summer or after new students orientation.
-Usually, large universities have freshmen choose classes during summers and small liberal art colleges have freshmen do it after they arrive on campus.
-If you know what you want to major in, this process will be easy for you because you could just focus on what counts toward your major.
+After you commit to your chosen college and pay your deposit, you will be notified when to select courses.
+This phase would be either during summer or after new students orientation.
+Usually, large universities have freshmen choose classes during summers; and small liberal art colleges have freshmen do it after they arrive on campus.
+If you know what you want to major in, this process will be easy for you!
+You could just focus on what counts toward your major.
 However, if you do not know what you want to study and hope to explore your interest, the following strategies are for you!

 If your registration time is during summer:

-Let’s talk about what you have to do if you are attending a college that asks you to register for courses the summer before you start your freshman year.
+Let’s talk about what you have to do if you are attending a college that asks you to register for courses the summer.
+For the undecided freshman, this can feel totally confusing.
 The key is to learn about what are some great introductory classes, and who are the professors that you would enjoy having.
 Whether you are interested in the intro classes directly influences how you choose your major.
 Also, since different professors have different approaches and ways of teaching, it would help you to explore one subject if you could find the professors that fits your studying habits.

 Some other ways: